bruceharrison1984/cardano-helm/README.md

 # Cardano Helm Charts
-These charts will deploy a Cardano cluster with one block-producer, and 3 relay nodes
+These charts will deploy a Cardano cluster with one block-producer, and 3 relay nodes.

+** This is still very experimental, use at your own risk! **

 ## Prerequisites
 - Helm 3
 - kubectl
 - minikube if running locally

 ## Usage (minikube)
 - Copy all keys in to `./keys` in the root of this project